Nursing, B.S., Major #0291

 The nursing baccalaureate program provides RN’s the opportunity to enhance their nursing practice in five core concepts: Patient-Centered Care, Evidence-based Practice, Nursing Informatics, Leadership and Professionalism.
 Courses Emphasize: public, family and community nursing, advanced health assessment, health promotion, nursing theory, ethics, organizational communications, systems theory, leadership and management.
 Students engage in a required service learning activity in selected non-clinical nursing courses to combine formal learning with reflection to strengthen a community.

-The courses in this program are offered in the online, hybrid, or face-to-face format.
+This program can be completed 100% online.
+All nursing courses in this program are offered in the online format only while other required courses are available in an online, hybrid, and/or face-to-face format.
 See the Suggested Course Sequence below for modality designation.

 To enroll in the SUNY Morrisville Nursing program, applicants must have successfully completed an accredited AAS Nursing Program.
 Graduates from the SUNY Morrisville AAS Nursing Program can seamlessly transfer into this RN-BS program.
 Students must be successful on the NCLEX exam before their second semester in the program.